uri-whl/watershed-delineation/README.md

 - `doc` contains [manual instructions, script usage information and caveats](doc/README.md).
 - `src` contains a standalone script for use with `arcpy`
 - `data` contains a small sample dataset to run the scripts with.
+The AOI is the Indian Lake watershed - included is the pour point, clipped NHD flowline and clipped DEM.

 ## Requirements